J-GMM/car_lookup_tool/readme.md

 The script asks for your requested monthly payment, requested length of loan in months, qualified percent APR, and what percent you are ready to put down.
 It then gives you a sticker price and down payment affordable according to your input.

 After confirmation to continue and asking for location information, the script opens a Chrome window to perform a search on Autotrader.com with location and price terms.

+## Why Selenium and not BeautifulSoup?
+The idea is to let the user to pick up where the tool leaves off, directly browsing vehicles using the provided calculations.
+Selenium allows user interaction while BeautifulSoup only retrieves web data using HTTP requests.